 Well-designed anti-price gouging laws should also take into account factors not captured by our framework.
-The knowledge that price controls and rationing will occur in an emergency situation may encourage consumers to hoard supplies in advance (see, e.g., Parsons (2020); Chakraborti and Roberts (2021))-although the direction of this effect is unclear because hoarding can also happen if consumers anticipate significant price increases.16 Moreover, instituting price caps at the time of an emergency may discourage conservation of resources precisely when those resources are most needed (Giberson (2011)).17 The assumption of uniform rationing may also be overly simplified.
-In practice, any rationing scheme induces some degree of screening on unobservable characteristics, favoring people who are more resourceful, have a lower opportunity cost of time, or stronger social connections all of which may correlate with income and other welfare-relevant characteristics.
-Finally, rationing during emergency situations may force consumers to incur high search costs and potentially take excessive risk as they try to locate where essential supplies are available (see, e.g., Chakraborti and Roberts (2023)).
-For anti-price gouging laws to work well in practice, it seems necessary to complement price caps with a strategy for managing excess demand.
+The knowledge that price controls and rationing will occur in an emergency situation may encourage consumers to hoard supplies (see, e.g., Parsons (2020); Chakraborti and Roberts (2021))-although the direction of this effect is unclear because hoarding can also happen if consumers anticipate significant price increases.17 Moreover, instituting price caps may discourage conservation of resources precisely when those resources are most needed (Giberson (2011)).18 Finally, rationing during emergency situations may force consumers to incur high search costs and potentially take excessive risk as they try to locate where essential supplies are available (see, e.g., Chakraborti and Roberts (2023)).